 I became fascinated by the study of Daoism when I began to learn classical Chinese language twenty years ago in the UK.
 Since then I have become a leading interpreter of Daoist religion, through my study of the medieval Chinese religious movement known as The Way of Highest Clarity.
-Over the past ten years, I have published four books on Chinese religions, and I am committed to maintaining a strong publishing profile, and working with graduates and undergraduates to develop their own research programs and capacities.
+Over the past ten years, I have published four books on Chinese religions, with a fifth due out soon.
+I am committed to maintaining a strong publishing profile, and working with graduates and undergraduates to develop their own research programs and capacities.

-It's also my commitment to break down the walls of the ivory tower and take advantage of the latest Internet technologies to enable people in Canada and across the world to understand how China is transforming the world.
+I believe that academic research should be publicly accessible and socially relevant, and I am committed to employing social media and Internet technologies in order to enable people in Canada and across the world to understand how China is transforming the world.
 The story I want to tell is how China’s entry onto the world stage is having a profound effect not just on the global economy, but on our religious and cultural traditions, and on our way of thinking about nature.

 In addition to my publishing, I regularly speak at academic conferences, and give public lectures and media interviews on a wide variety of topics related to religion and culture in China.
 Media outlets have included the Washington Post, CTV Newsworld, CTV Canada AM, and the Christian Science Monitor.
-I have given guest lectures in all over the world, from China’s Fudan University, to the Australian National University and even the United States Naval War College.
+I have given guest lectures all over the world, from China’s Fudan University, to the Australian National University and even the United States Naval War College.
 I have also consulted on legal matters related to Chinese religions in Canadian society, including preparing expert witness testimony for civil court proceedings.